Skip to main content

 5. Timing Matters More Than You Think

-In 2018, AI audio was novel enough to get press but not good enough for mainstream adoption.
-The same product in 2023 would face different challenges—more competition, higher expectations.
+In 2018, AI audio was novel enough to get press coverage and internal excitement, but not good enough for mainstream adoption beyond news junkies.
+The TTS quality was acceptable, not delightful.

 What's Different Now